mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 Second, you'll notice that I'm passing the style object to a prop of the element.
 Why a prop and not the familiar `styled.x` API or a `withStyles` HOC?

-With a prop, copy and pasting JSX around is easy and creating [style components](http://style-components.com) (not a typo) is simple since everything is based on standard React components, i.e. functions.
+Naming is one of the hardest things about coding, and with the prop there is no need to create either class names (`.name`) or intermediate components (`Name`).
+All you have to name is the component you are creating, nothing more.

+It also makes refactoring simple, you can copy entire blocks of JSX around without worrying about other parts of your code like HOCs or styled components.

-This simple abstraction can support everything, including adapting based on props and state, extending and theming.
+The prop is a small abstraction on top of standard React APIs, making it easy to learn.
+Further, it can support everything other CSS-in-JS libraries can, including adapting based on props and state, extending and theming.

 #### `styles` vs. `css`

-I called it `styles` vs. the currently more common `css` because that makes it learn once, write anywhere just like React itself.
-Styling your React Native or React VR apps with a `css` prop doesn't make sense since they don't support CSS.
+I call it `styles` vs. the (currently) more common `css` because that makes it learn once, write anywhere (like React itself).
+Styling your React Native or ReactVR apps with a `css` prop doesn't make sense, they don't support CSS.

 #### Are these inline styles?

 They could be, but are not.
-Inline styles are less performant than compiling to CSS and injecting it into the CSSOM.
+Inline styles are less performant than compiling to CSS and injecting it into the CSSOM, and they also do not support pseudo-selectors and other nice parts of CSS.

 ### Built-in Scale